clifordjoshy/clifordjoshy.github.io/content/posts/microcontrollers-mathematics/index.md

 I tried to set it up with VSCode, but it felt like a whole hassle to get that working, and it does not even work properly if I don't have the IDE installed.
 There is an alternative in the form of the [arduino-cli](https://arduino.github.io/arduino-cli) though, which is always promising.

-I did stumble on some even cooler alternatives which I've mentioned [later](#notes-for-the-future)
+I did stumble on some even cooler alternatives which I've mentioned [later](#notes-for-the-future).

 ## Issues